boldlink/terraform-aws-glue/examples/complete/README.md

 * Building resources in different regions so we can test different global glue settings (Glue Catalog Encryption; Glue Security Settings; Glue Resource Policy).
 * IAM roles in ireland and london for global settings.
 * Kms keys in ireland and london for global settings.
-* Glue catalogs in ireland and london.
+* Glue catalogs in Ireland London.
-* Crawlers in ireland and london
+* Crawlers in ireland and london using s3 Target.
 * S3 bucket for the `s3_target` crawler configuration

-**Note :** this module has a considerable amount of commented out code, this is code we have not tested and cannot guarantee it will work as expected.
-We have left it in the module for reference purposes for further development.

-<h2> Unsupported/Untested examples at this time </h2>

-* DDB
-* JDBC
-* S3 Target

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements